remla2024-team14/model-training/README.md

 Project for course Release Engineering for ML Applications (CS4295) at Delft University of Technology

 If you would like to remotely download the data, you need an AWS access key ID and an AWS secret access key, which you should add in a local .env file with the following format:
-You should also set the default region and the bucket name:
+You should also set the bucket name:

 AWS_ACCESS_KEY_ID=aws_access_key_id
 AWS_SECRET_ACCESS_KEY=aws_secret_access_key
-AWS_DEFAULT_REGION=region
 AWS_BUCKET_NAME=bucket_name